polodev/youtube-terminal-command/readme.md

 # Basic terminal command for beginner, web designer and web developer (git bash in windows)
 There are tons of commands.
 Therefore, I am sharing only essential 8 commands which make you a pro pc/mac/linux user.
 Windows user need to install [git](https://git-scm.com/) software.
-All commands you will be able to use in gitbash.
+All commands you will be able to use inside gitbash in windows.

 -----